Mary of Enghien: Early life

 Probably born in Lecce, Mary was the daughter of John of Enghien, Count of Castro, and Sancia Del Balzo.

 Her paternal grandmother Isabella survived her brother Walter VI of Brienne, titular Duke of Athens etc., who died without issue at the Battle of Poitiers in 1356.
 As his heir, she became Countess of Lecce and Brienne etc. and titular Duchess of Athens.
 As her eldest son, Walter, had died before her brother, her second son, Sohier of Enghien, became her heir.
 She allowed her inherited lands to be divided among her numerous children during her lifetime.
 Mary's father, the third (but second surviving) son, had received the County of Lecce and the Lordship of Castro.

 Countess of Lecce

-Mary's father, John, died in 1380, leaving minor children.
+Mary's father, John, died in 1373, leaving minor children.
 Mary's brother Peter of Enghien, also known as Pyrrhus (Pyrro or Pirro), became Count of Lecce.
 However, Peter died childless in 1384 and was succeeded by Mary and her husband, Raimondo del Balzo Orsini di Nola, whom she married in Taranto the same year.

 Chroniclers describe her as beautiful, fearless and adventurous: adored by her children, loved by her first husband, besieged by King Ladislaus of Naples and treated cruelly by the king's sister.

 She stayed in her castles of Lecce and Copertino when Raimondo travelled and served the king against the papal troops and the supporters of the junior Angevin line.
-She was occupied by her children, Marias, Caterina, Giovanni Antonio and Gabriele.
+She was occupied by her children, Maria, Caterina, Giovanni Antonio and Gabriele.

 Raimondo became Prince of Taranto (in her hereditary rights) and died in 1406.